t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 ## Quantum-resistance {#sec6-8}

 Many IoT systems that are being deployed today will remain operational for many years.
 With the advancements made in the field of quantum computers, it is possible that large-scale quantum computers are available in the future for performing cryptanalysis on existing cryptographic algorithms and cipher suites.
-If and when this happens, it would have two consequences.
+If this happens, it will have two consequences.
 First, functionalities enabled by means of RSA/ECC - namely key exchange, public-key encryption and signature - would not be secure anymore due to Shor's algorithm.
 Second, the security level of symmetric algorithms will decrease, e.g., the security of a block cipher with a key size of b bits will only offer b/2 bits of security due to Grover's algorithm.

+The above scenario becomes more urgent when we consider the so called "harvest and decrypt" attack in which an attacker can start to harvest (store) encrypted data today, before a quantum-computer is available, and decrypt it years later, once a quantum computer is available.

-This would require us to move to quantum-resistant alternatives, in particular, for those functionalities involving key exchange, public-key encryption and signatures.
+This situation would require us to move to quantum-resistant alternatives, in particular, for those functionalities involving key exchange, public-key encryption and signatures.
 While such future planning is hard, it may be a necessity in certain critical IoT deployments which are expected to last decades or more.
 Although increasing the key-size of the different algorithms is definitely an option, it would also incur additional computational overhead and network traffic.
 This would be undesirable in most scenarios.
 There have been recent advancements in quantum-resistant cryptography.

 We refer to {{ETSI_GR_QSC_001}} for an extensive overview of existing quantum-resistant cryptography. {{RFC7696}} provides guidelines for cryptographic algorithm agility.